lando/node/docs/guides/using-compass.md

   button: Sign me up!
 ---

+# Using Compass on a Lando Node Service

 Some older `node` based frontend build steps rely on `ruby` and `compass`.
 If you have such a flow we _highly recommend_ you escape dependency hell and migrate your `sass` build steps to use `node-sass` which is _way_ faster.

 However, if you cannot do this you may run into some issues running `compass` inside of your `node` container since this pattern is fundamentally at odds with Lando's one-thing-per-container model.